Euclideon/udSDKUnity/README.md

 There is a UDS model included with this example for demonstration purposes, paths to your own model can be pasted into the _path_ field of the US model object
 UDS file format developed by Euclideon allowing streamable, unlimited sized 3D datasets requiring only low spec hardware.

-Models can be created from most common photogrammetry and LiDAR point clouds file formats using Euclideon [udStream](https://www.euclideon.com/udstream/) available [Here](https://udstream.euclideon.com/) with your credentials from your free udStream license.
+Models can be created from most common photogrammetry and LiDAR point clouds file formats using Euclideon [udStream](https://www.euclideon.com/vault/) available [Here](https://www.euclideon.com/udstream-free/) your vault SDK trial license also gives you access to vault client during your trial period.
-You can read about the conversion process [here](https://www.euclideon.com/wp-content/uploads/2019/10/2019_10_31-Vault-Conversion-Guide-v1.2.pdf) if you have any questions check the [support knowledge base](https://www.euclideon.com/customerresourcepage/) or email support@euclideon.com
+You can read about the conversion process [here](https://www.euclideon.com/wp-content/uploads/2019/10/2019_10_31-Vault-Conversion-Guide-v1.2.pdf) if you have any questions check the [support knowledge base](https://desk.euclideon.com) or on the

 Photogrammetry model of the Gold Coast courtesy of [Aerometrex](https://aerometrex.com.au/)

-## Example Scenes
+# Sample Scenes
+Each included example is accompanied by a scene demonstrating the use of the objects.
+The best way to become farmiliar with these unity objects is to explore their usage in those scenes.
+Currently there are four sample scenes
+- Basic Render - showing importing a UDS and usage of the picking system (extraction of voxel data from the point cloud given a coordinate in screen space)
+- Driving demo -Showing the usage of the VDK collider object to make local mesh colliders for physics simulation
+- Filter Demo -  demonstrating the use of a query filter to selectively render volumes of the point cloud
+- Raycasting Example - Showing usage of the VDK Collider to estimate surfaces in front of the camera for raycasting.

 Examples of use of the  API features are located under Assets/Plugins/EuclideonUdSDK/Scenes
+## Basic Example

+This is an example demonstrating how to use udSDK with Unity, it includes a minimalist example of a flight camera and an attached collider.
+Unlimited detail rendering is implemented as a postprocessing effect that can be applied to cameras in order to display UDS objects.

 ### Sample Scene Structure